FabioChiodini/ProjectSpawnSwarmtc/README.md

 - GOOGLE_APPLICATION_CREDENTIALS maps to a file containing the Service account keys for your GCE login

 - AppPortK is the application (launched via Docker Swarm) this is usde to launch the application and open the relevant firewall port on GCE and AWS

+- ReceiverPortK and ReceiverImageK are the port used and the docker image for the receiver Application

+- HoneypotPortK and HoneypotImageK are the port used and the docker image for the honeypot Applications to launch via Docker swarm

 ![Alt text](Cloud1.png "Cloud1")